aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `<Description>` - optional test case description.

-`<TestIdentity>` - node to provide the file name (without extension) of the identity that is being used for the test.
+`<TestIdentity>` - Depreciated (Use LoadObjects and SetIdentity commands instead) - node to provide the file name (without extension) of the identity that is being used for the test.
 The identity name should match the file name (but it's not mandatory).

-`<ObjectsToLoad>` - list of the objects to be loaded before test case processing.
+`<ObjectsToLoad>` - Depreciated (Use LoadObjects command instead) - List of the objects to be loaded before test case processing.
 The order of loading is the same as order in the test case. test identity is loaded after all object from `<ObjectsToLoad>` are imported.

 `<TestCommands>` - place all you test commands in here ;-)